Mosho1/ece458a3/README.md

 ### Search site (Retrieve password)

 The search bar occupies most of the top bar, hard to miss.
+Upon entering a term and pressing enter, the user will be directed to a page with a table that will list all matches.

+There are 3 columns (site name, username, password), and the password is not visible unless the "show" button is clicked.
+There is also a button that allows a user to copy the password to their clipboard.

+This deviates a little from the specification, but I think allowing users to enter multiple users for a single site is desirable (I often do).

 #### Database Query